 if OM > 20%

-Today’s high-yielding hybrids and varieties remove more nutrients from the soil than previous
+With today’s high-yielding hybrids, seed varieties are removing more nutrients from the soil than previous conventional

 Related Reference Topics: